 “Life is what you make of it, and the choices you make spice up your life.”

-I recently made a post about personal development in a WhatsApp group in which I am a member, and someone told me to focus on my own personal development because not everybody wanted to become wealthy.
+I recently posted about personal development in a WhatsApp group I belong to, and someone told me to focus on my own personal development because not everyone wanted to get rich.

-The actions of the young people regarding the content they throw themselves at, speaks for itself, and it is evident that nothing will change if nothing changes.
+The way young people act around the content they are interested in says a lot about them, and it is clear that nothing will change if nothing changes.

-But that’s unfortunately not the case with most young Africans, and most unsuccessful people are perishing for lack of knowledge—the kind of knowledge that will make them more employable and deserving of a promotion.
+But that’s not true for most young Africans, and most people who aren’t successful are dying because they don’t know enough—the kind of knowledge that will make them more employable and worthy of a promotion.

-I remember watching interviews of both Elon Musk (the richest man on the planet) and Warren Buffet (the fifth richest man), and they both stressed that knowledge was their number one superpower and they’d spend hours reading, not watching Netflix or following gossip news.
+I remember seeing interviews with both Elon Musk (the richest man on the planet) and Warren Buffet (the fifth richest man), and they both said that knowledge was their number one superpower and that they spent hours reading instead of watching Netflix or reading gossip news.

-A while ago, I wrote an article about an unorthodox friend, and I recommend that you read it next.
-It will provide a lot of clarity as to what you should be doing to learn more.
+I wrote an article a while ago about unorthodox friends we all should have, and I strongly recommend for you to read it next.
+It will show you very clearly what you need to do to learn more.

 Sharing is caring.
 Share this with an African.
 Let’s build our continent together.